Earn high school and college credit at the same time!

 To explore your options, visit with your school counselor first.
 Together, you’ll review the courses your school has approved and determine which fit your needs and goals.

-Concurrent courses are open to any 9th-12th grade student including students who receive private instruction.
-You must meet the following requirements to take a concurrent course:
+Concurrent courses are open to 9th-12th grade students, including those who receive private instruction (such as home-schooled students).

 You may take up to 23 credits from Hawkeye Community College per academic year (fall and spring semesters).